 Opportunity Loss – You will probably get higher returns if you invest in the right equity funds or even other debt funds instead of money market funds.
 This results in opportunity lost.

 Equity funds are considered high risks mutual funds in India due to market volatility.

 Volatility Risk – The majority of investment in an equity MF is in equity and equity related instruments.
 If the market is volatile, there can be fluctuations in the NAV value.
 If the underlying stocks lose a lot of value, then the NAV will decrease.

 Performance Risk – Return on Investment in equity funds is low when the market is not doing well unless the fund manager manages the portfolio very well.

-Concentration Risk – If a large proportion of the portfolio is in one stock or one sector, there is a risk of higher losses in case that stock/sector underperforms.
-Sector/thematic funds can face this risk.
+Concentration Risk – If a large proportion of the portfolio is in one stock or one sector, there is a risks of higher losses in case that stock/sector underperforms.
+Sector/thematic funds can face this risks.

 In every bull market asset management companies behave like asset gathers rather than asset managers.
 In 2007 they brought a flood of close-ended NFOs (New Fund Offers) – this trend is again visible now.
 (AMC pay more commission to agents as money will be blocked for few years)